coveooss/terragrunt/README.md

 ### Uniqueness criteria

-When terragrunt execute, it creates a temporary folder containing the source of your terraform project and the configuration file `terragrunt.hcl`.
+When terragrunt execute, it creates a temporary folder containing the source of your terraform project and the configuration file.
 It is also possible to import files from external sources that should be used by terraform to evaluate your project.
 One typical usage of this feature is to import global variables that are common to all your terraform projects.

 #### Configure uniqueness criteria

 Terragrunt create may temporary folders for each of your terraform project based on the path where your terraform source are located.
 But if you change variables such as your environment, your deployment region or your project name.
 You may face get conflicts between your current cached temporary folder and your execution context.
 To ensure that all your different environments get a distinct temporary folder, you may define a `uniqueness_criteria`.
 That criteria will be added to the source folder to generate a unique and distinct temporary folder name.

 ```hcl
 uniqueness_criteria = "${var.env}${var.region}/${var.project}"